engineering87/RaspberryPiCluster/AzureArc/README.md

-The azure-cli deb package does not support ARM64 architecture, so we need to user **Docker** as a workaround.
+The azure-cli deb package does not support ARM64 architecture, so we need to user **Docker** as a workaround (https://github.com/Azure/azure-cli/issues/7368)

 ## Docker install